4 Days in Iceland: Hourly Itinerary for the Serious Planner

 DAY 1: GOLDEN CIRCLE

-1:15 pm: Arrive at Thingvellir National Park and check out Almannagjá Gorge, where the earth is literally pulling apart!
-Another highlight to see is Oxarafoss Waterfall.
+1:15 pm: Arrive at Thingvellir National Park and see Oxarafoss Waterfall and Almannagjá Gorge, where the earth is pulling apart!
+Afterward, warm your body up with some delicious homemade tomato soup at Friðheimar Farm.

 Breakfast: on the plane.
-Late lunch/early dinner: Friðheimar Farm
+Late lunch/early dinner: Friðheimar Farm.

-5:45 pm: Hike the 60-minute roundtrip trail to the “Black Waterfall,” Svartifoss.
+5:45 pm: Hike the 60-minute trail to the “Black Waterfall,” Svartifoss.

-9 pm: Briefly check into the hotel and then grab dinner in the town of Vík.
+9 pm: Check into the hotel and grab dinner in the town of Vík.
+Then check out the towering sea stacks next to the crashing ocean.

 7 pm: After a hot shower, walk around Reykjavik to check off all the top sites: Bæjarins Beztu Pyslur (famous hot dog stand), Hallgrímskirkja Church, Harpa Concert Hall, and Sun Voyager.